WillHaack/mustardjs/README.md

 4. `getTotalPrice()`: Returns the total price of this tray item, taking into account selected options and quantity

 ### Tray
+Represents a tray of food to be ordered.
 #### Fields:

 1. `items`: A hash mapping tray item ids to items in the tray